-Aquatic foods—animals and plants grown or harvested from water for food or feed—provide micronutrient-rich foods for 3.3 billion people and support the livelihoods of over 120 million.
-However, access to food for low-income consumers and to food and income for more than 90% of small-scale actors in wild-caught aquatic food systems is threatened by inadequate management and competing demands for aquatic foods by wealthier consumers.
-Climate change impacts aquatic food system productivity, viability, and resilience.
+Aquatic foods — animals and plants grown or harvested from water for food or feed — provide micronutrient-rich foods for 3.3 billion people and support the livelihoods of over 120 million.
+However, access to food for low-income consumers and to food and income for more than 90% of small-scale actors in wild-caught aquatic food systems is threatened by inadequate management and competing demands for aquatic foods by wealthier consumers, leading to overharvesting, and marginalization of traditional and indigenous fishers.
+Climate change impacts aquatic food system productivity, viability and resilience.
 Aquatic animal diseases threaten production, and treating them can cause antimicrobial resistance that threatens human health.
-Reducing loss, waste, and environmental impacts are imperatives throughout aquatic food systems.
+Reducing loss, waste and environmental impacts are imperatives throughout aquatic food systems.

 Proposed 3-year outcomes include: